noomdalv/webSockets_chat/README.md

 ## WebSockets Chat App

-This app consists in a basic chat app implementation with Web Sockets using socket.io library..
+This app consists in a basic chat app implementation with Web Sockets using socket.io library.
 Users are able to connect to the localhost Express server, which assigns a unique socket id to each user, allowing them to send and receive messages in real time.

 ## Built With